Introduction

 Missing Mixed Crowds

-Perth events draw all sorts—kids, families, pros. bad public speakers don’t adjust for variety.
+Perth events draw all sorts of kids, families, and pros.
+Bad public speakers don’t adjust for variety.
 At a Northbridge market, a narrow talk lost 400 shoppers.
 Use broad stories or questions to grab everyone, young and old, in your Perth crowd.

 Not Pivoting Fast